Published by Carl Hedinger. Last Updated on February 27, 2024.

 - Eastover: Until its incorporation in 2007, it was known as Eastover Township.
 Before that, the town was originally named Flea Hill.
 Like a few other towns and communities that we’ll mention, Dunn Road (US 301) runs through it.
 There, you’ll find a variety of locally owned businesses.

 - Falcon: Cumberland and Sampson counties share Falcon, which is primarily known for Falcon Tabernacle.
 That building is where two religious denominations merged to form the Pentecostal Holiness Church.
 It’s currently listed on the National Register of Historic Places.

-- Fort Bragg: As we mentioned earlier, Fort Bragg is responsible for much of Fayetteville’s growth.
+- Fort Liberty: As we mentioned earlier, Fort Liberty is responsible for much of Fayetteville’s growth.
 It’s our nation’s largest military installation and with 50,000-plus active-duty troops and staff, the world’s largest by population.
-Hoke, Harnett, and Moore counties also claim parts of Fort Bragg within their borders.
+Hoke, Harnett, and Moore counties also claim parts of Fort Liberty within their borders.

 - Godwin: US 301 runs parallel to I-95 as it passes through Godwin, one of the smaller communities found in Cumberland County.
 Many of these towns share a wonderful sense of community, and the Godwin Presbyterian Church’s annual homecoming each October offers a hard-to-top example of that.